-Pueblo Sin Fronteras (PSF, “People Without Borders”) is a Chicago-based nonprofit organization founded in 2001 by Roberto Corona, an activist dedicated to promoting the rights of illegal aliens in the United States.
+Pueblo Sin Fronteras (PSF, “People Without Borders”) is a Chicago-based nonprofit organization founded in 2001 by Roberto Corona, a Mexican-born activist dedicated to promoting the rights of illegal aliens in the United States.
 It is a sister group to two other Chicago-based entities, Centro Sin Fronteras (CSF) and its outgrowth, La Familia Latina Unida (LFLU, “The United Latin Family”).
-PSF and LFLU once …
+PSF and LFLU …

 Describing itself as “a collective of friends” who stand “in permanent solidarity with displaced peoples,” PSF began leading caravans of migrants and refugees from Central America to the U.S. in 2008.
 The organization pledges not only to “provide humanitarian aid and legal advice” to such sojourners, but also to “build solidarity bridges among peoples and turn down border walls imposed by greed.”
 Its overriding objective is to “abolish borders” and facilitate the free, unregulated movement of Central American migrants into the United States.

 PSF’s executive director is Emma Lozano, a left-wing activist who serves as co-pastor of the Lincoln United Methodist Church in Chicago, and as president and founder of Centro Sin Fronteras.
 Ms. Lozano’s late brother, the left-wing community organizer Rudy Lozano, was the father of the Communist Party USA / Young Communist League activist Pepe Lozano.